 34. Consider bifolds

-So clean and fresh, the small modern kitchen of this beach shack opens out to the garden with white bifold servery windows featuring black hinges that complement the matte black tap fittings.
-Lots of white, lots of timber and with plant life as almost the only décor—this kitchen looks like it would be so relaxing to cook in.
+So clean and fresh, you can open out a small modern kitchen to the garden with bifold servery windows.
+White ones featuring black hinges look stunning in a contemporary kitchen, especially if complementing matte black tap fittings.
+A mix of plentiful white, timber and plant life is a surefire way to create a kitchen that would be so relaxing to cook in!

 35. Set up a breakfast bar

-This is an unusual kitchen window idea as window seats are not all that common in kitchens.
-But I can see it being really handy.
-The timber bench seat also adds a complementary warm touch to an otherwise all-white coastal farmhouse or even Hamptons look.
+Window seats are not all that common in kitchens.
+But I can see one being really handy.
+A timber bench seat also adds a complementary warm touch to an otherwise all-white coastal farmhouse or even Hamptons look.

 37. Bright minimal servery

 When it comes to kitchen servery window ideas, the aim is to create an open, airy space that seamlessly blends the outdoors and indoors.
-This one ticks the boxes!
-I like the café style hinged window—if you needed to create shade for your outdoor dinners, this style of window in another material would be ideal.
+Look for a café style hinged window—if you needed to create shade for your outdoor dinners, this style of window in another material would be ideal.
 To change up your kitchen window to transform it to a servery window, find a window replacement expert to create a custom look for you.

 38. Go large

 Most kitchen servery window ideas involve the installation of a decent-sized window that is able to open up to create a servery area.
-But in this modern Californian home, the entire kitchen wall has been converted to windows that fold all the way away.
-An oversized servery window like this is perfect for people who love to entertain!
+But that’s not to say you can convert an entire kitchen wall to windows that fold right away.
+An oversized servery window is perfect for people who love to entertain.

 39. Maximise the outdoor connection

-Lastly, this is a cute little breakfast nook.
-A small kitchen window is transformed into a tiny spot to enjoy a cuppa and enjoy your garden view, simply with the addition of a wooden shelf, with the timber attached to brackets mounted to the window trim.
+Lastly, if you are short on space you can still create a little breakfast nook.
+Transform a small kitchen window into a tiny spot to enjoy a cuppa and enjoy your garden view, simply with the addition of a wooden shelf, attached by brackets mounted to the window trim.
 You can place it at a table or bar height depending on your preference, then simply add your favourite chairs or stools.